-The Simulator allows you to test and simulate BlueConic's behavior in real time on a web page.
-Using the Simulator you can test how BlueConic schedules interactions and variants to be triggered and how your profiles and segments are affected.
-This is very useful for seeing how BlueConic will behave based on your segment, dialogue, interaction, variant and profile property settings before going live.
+You can use the BlueConic Simulator to test and simulate BlueConic's behavior in real time on a web page.
+You can test how BlueConic schedules interactions and variants to be triggered and how your profiles and segments are affected.
+This is very useful for seeing how BlueConic will behave based on your segment, dialogue, interaction, variant, and profile property settings before going live.

 The Simulator can be used on any page that is part of a channel that is defined in your universe, and that contains the BlueConic script on the page.
 You can view other pages in the simulator, but you will not be able to manipulate them.